TheCalculatorsHub

 Disclaimer: Results are estimates only.
 Always verify important calculations with a qualified professional before making decisions.
 Learn about our methodology.

-What Is Dog BMI and Body Condition Score?
+What Dog BMI and Body Condition Score Actually Measure

 Why Healthy Weight Matters for Dogs

 Research from Purina's lifespan study, published in the Journal of the American Veterinary Medical Association, found that dogs maintained at ideal body condition lived on average 1.8 years longer than dogs that were overweight.
-The Association for Pet Obesity Prevention estimates that 59% of dogs in the United States were classified as overweight or obese by their veterinarian in 2022, making excess weight the most common preventable health condition in companion dogs.
-Excess weight in dogs is associated with:
+The Association for Pet Obesity Prevention estimates 59% of dogs in the United States were classified as overweight or obese by their veterinarian in 2022, making excess weight the most common preventable health condition in companion dogs.
+It's associated with osteoarthritis, type 2 diabetes, respiratory difficulties, reduced exercise tolerance, increased surgical risk, and higher rates of certain cancers.
+Underweight dogs, conversely, face immune deficiencies, poor coat condition, and muscle wasting, and can signal an underlying disease requiring diagnosis.

 Ideal Weight Ranges by Breed Size

-Toy (under 10 lb)2 to 10 lbChihuahua, Pomeranian, Yorkshire Terrier10 years
+Toy (under 10 lb)2 to 10 lbChihuahua, Pomeranian, Yorkshire Terrier

 Accuracy and Limitations